Neutral phylogenetic models and their role in tree-based biodiversity measures: Introduction

 \subsection{Types of trees}

 In this paper we deal with both fixed phylogenetic trees and random birth-death trees.
-A {\em phylogenetic tree} $T$ here refers to a rooted tree with a set of labelled leaves (vertices of out-degree $0$) and the remaining {\em interior} vertices are unlabelled and of out-degree at least 2.
-If $X$ is the set of leaves of $T$ we say that $T$ is a phylogenetic $X$--tree.
+A {\em phylogenetic tree} $T$ here refers to a rooted directed tree (having its edges directed away from the root) with a set of labelled leaves (vertices of out-degree $0$) and with the remaining {\em interior} vertices unlabelled and of out-degree at least 2.
+If $X$ is the set of leaves of $T$ we say that $T$ is a {\em phylogenetic $X$--tree}.
 A {\em star tree} is a phylogenetic tree with a single interior vertex.
 Mostly we deal with binary trees in which all interior vertices have out-degree exactly 2.
-Although we can view a phylogenetic tree as a (discrete) graph, we will often also assign a (positive real-valued) length $\ell_e$ to each edge $e$ of the tree (and if these edge lengths are proportional to time they are said to be {\em ultrametric}).
-If we remove the labels on the leaves of a phylogenetic tree (and remove any edge lengths) we obtain a {\em tree shape} denoted $\tau$.
-For example, when $n=4$, there are precisely two tree shapes: the balanced (`fork') shape and the unbalanced (`caterpillar') shape.
+Although we can view a phylogenetic tree as a (discrete) graph without edge lengths, we will often also assign a (positive real-valued) length $\ell_e$ to each edge $e$ of the tree (and if these edge lengths are proportional to time they are said to be {\em ultrametric}).
+If we remove the labels on the leaves of a binary phylogenetic tree (and remove any edge lengths) we obtain a {\em tree shape} denoted $\tau$.
+For example, when $|X|=4$, there are precisely two tree shapes: the balanced (`fork') shape and the unbalanced (`caterpillar') shape.